Asthma: 10 Things You Need To Do To Keep It In Check

 The way you use your inhaler can make a huge difference to your asthma control.
 Even if you have had asthma for years, it’s not a bad idea to ask your doctor or pharmacist to check your technique next time you visit or pick up your supplies.

-Metered dose inhalers (MDIs) which deliver medication via a propellant need to be shaken for at least five seconds before use.
+Some metered dose inhalers (MDIs) need to be shaken for at least five seconds before use.
 They must also be primed before first use, or after dropping, which involves spraying up to 4 puffs into the air.
+Breath-activated inhalers don't require shaking or priming.
+Ask your pharmacist if you are unsure which one you have.

 Ask your doctor or a pharmacist about a spacer if you have difficulty timing the spray with inhalation.
 These allow you to activate the MDI then inhale separately.